skrytt/baselisk-rs/README.md

   - `lowpass`
     - `frequency <hz>`: Set the cutoff frequency of the delay feedback loop highpass filter.
     - `quality <q>`: Set the quality of the delay feedback loop highpass filter.

+# Usage (VST)

+Change directory into the "vst" subdirectory.

+To build: `cargo build --release`

+A dynamic library artifact is produced in vst/targets/release.
+You can copy this into your system VST folder and use it like any other VST.

+Note that there is currently no GUI, which means the VST parameters are currently the only means of controlling the synthesizer, and some features are also not available yet in the VST plugin for this reason.
+Maybe in the future though!